Charles Clinton

 Col. Charles Clinton (1690 – 19 November 1773) was an Anglo-Irish soldier and politician in colonial America.
 A colonel of the French and Indian War, he was the father of General James Clinton and George Clinton, and the grandfather of DeWitt Clinton.

 Early life

 Charles Clinton was born in Corboy, County Longford, Kingdom of Ireland.
-He was the son of James Clinton (d.
-1718) and Elizabeth (née Smith) Clinton (d.
-1728).
+He was the son of James Clinton and Elizabeth (née Smith) Clinton.

 Life in America

 In May 1729, Charles, his wife Elizabeth, with two daughters and one son, chartered a ship from Dublin called the George and Anne and sailed for Philadelphia with a group of neighbors and friends from County Longford intending to settle in Pennsylvania.
 According to his papers, he paid for ninety four of the passengers.
 The captain of the ship intentionally starved the passengers, possibly as a way to steal their belongings.
 Ninety-six of the passengers died, including Clinton's son and a daughter.
 In October 1729, they arrived at Cape Cod, and after paying a large ransom for their lives, the survivors were allowed to disembark.

 In the spring of 1731, the group moved to Ulster County, New York (now Orange County), where they settled in an area called Little Britain about eight miles from the Hudson River and sixty miles north of New York City.
 The farm was a little more than 312 acres.
 Charles Clinton's life there is described in this selection from DeWitt Clinton's memoir: